wangf1/TaskTrackingDemo/README.md

 - i18n
 - Error Handling
 - Try to use template project such as free MUI templates which looks fancy
+- Validation, especially for email and password
+- Use multiple selection component for user roles
 - .....